Political Scientists study the origin, development, and operation of political systems.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Political Scientist tend to value Working Conditions, Achievement, and Recognition.
+Compared to most people, those working as a Political Scientist tend to value Achievement, Working Conditions, and Recognition.

-Second, Political Scientists strongly value Achievement.
+Most importantly, Political Scientists strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.